mwat56/sessions/README.md

 Another flaw you'll find in the literature about user sessions is the fact that it's often primarily considered in connection with users who are in one way or another _logged in_ with the web-server.
 But that is only _one_ possible reason for considering some kind of session (data) store.
 Others may include, for example, individual navigation history (e.g. breadcrumbs), configuration data, personal preferences, etc.
-In any case, session data should be able to transcent certain states of a user's connection.
+In any case, session data should be able to transcend certain states of a user's connection.
 And – that's a very important point – sessions should never _require_ a user to `log in`.
 The conception of the internet (more than a decade before that term became a synonym for commercial enterprise in the early 90s of the last century) was based on the idea of providing free access to as many data (i.e. knowledge) for as many people as possible.
 Apart from other things that means: session data should never be used as a kind of lock-in or surveillance measure.

 Some people argue that cookies are technically necessary because without them you couldn't implement something like shopping carts etc.
-However, those peoply clearly confuse necessity with ease or comfort.
+However, those people clearly confuse necessity with ease or comfort.

 The ease of use for the application developer was mentioned before (when discussing the inherent badness of `cookies`).
 That critique does not, however, mean that it should be difficult to implement session handling as such.